 - Hong Kong's highest observation deck

-The ICC Tower is a new tourist attraction.
+The ICC Tower is a tourist attraction.
 The building and the adjacent mall under it are designed for visitors and tourists.
-Tourists will be interested in seeing the view from the top, the 4- and 5-star restaurants, Elements Mall, and the light display, and in staying at the Ritz Carlton Hotel.
+Tourists are interested in the view from the top, the Elements Mall, the light display, staying at the Ritz Carlton Hotel, and dining at the restaurants.

 So you won't see crowds of people, but you'll see high-priced jewelry showcased in the shop windows and other things beyond the budget of most people.
 The mall measures about a million square feet.
 It is quite big and luxurious.

 Unlike the IFC Mall across the bay that has the reputation for being Hong Kong's "ritziest mall", you'll see no fast-food chain restaurants.
-The international restaurants in the mall are all quality restaurants that are probably meant to attract the people staying at the real Ritz Carlton at the top of the tower.
+The international restaurants in the mall are all quality restaurants.

 The Elements Mall gets its name from the 5 elements of Chinese Daoist philosophy: wood, water, metal, fire, earth.
 There are five sections with these names in the mall that each sell different kinds of goods or services that somehow match these ideas.

-The Fire section has Hong Kong's biggest movie theater or the second biggest.
+The Fire section has Hong Kong's best theater.
 There are 12 screens, and the theater seats 1,600 people.
 It is equipped with excellent audio equipment.
 Perhaps it was put in the Fire section because people get excited in there.

 To show how upper-class the Elements Mall is, the Three Sixty supermarket is an organic and natural food supermarket.
 It is unusual in Asia.
 There is even organic milk, organic coffee, and organic hamburgers.
 The supermarket is in the Wood section.

-The new Ritz Carlton opened in 2011.
+The Ritz Carlton opened in 2011.
 It is definitely meant for wealthy people.
-It is the highest hotel in the world.
+It is now the highest hotel in the world after the J-Hotel in the new Shanghai Tower.
 The Ritz Carlton Hotel takes up the top 16 floors.

 The top floor has a lounge and swimming pool called Ozone that is the highest such hotel facility in the world.
 The cheapest rooms are deluxe rooms with prices that start at least 4,000 HKD (500 USD) per night.